ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 };
 ```

 How do we test this?
-Well, we will need to modify our function to use templates, and indicate when the function is supposed to use a `Horse` instance and when a `MockHorse` instance.
+Well, we will need to modify our function to use templates, and indicate when the function is supposed to use a `Horse` instance or a `MockHorse` instance.
 Contrary to the case of virtual classes above, this is fixed at compilation time rather than at runtime:

 ```cpp
 template <class GenericHorse>